JWock82/Pynite/README.md

 # What's New?
 v0.0.81
 * Bug fix for multiple support springs at a single node.
-The program was only considering the effects of one spring at the node, whichever came first in this list: DX, DY, DZ, RX, RY, RZ.
-This has been remedied.
+When calculating reactions, the program was only considering the effects of one spring at the node, whichever came first in this list: DX, DY, DZ, RX, RY, RZ.
+This only affected reaction calculations, and has been remedied.

 v0.0.80
 * Refactored/simplified analysis code.
 Much of it has been moved to a new `Analysis` file that eliminated redundant code.